Continue with Facebook

 Managing HS often requires a team of healthcare providers who can address different aspects of the condition.
 Understanding the role of each specialist can help you build a care team that meets your needs.

-Your PCP may recommend early treatments like medicated creams, antibiotics, or lifestyle changes.
+Your doctor may recommend early treatments like medicated creams, antibiotics, or lifestyle changes.
 They can also refer you to a dermatologist or other specialists for more advanced care.

 A dermatologist — a doctor with expertise in diagnosing and treating diseases of the skin, hair, and nails — is usually the main specialist involved in treating HS.
 Your dermatologist plays a key role in confirming your diagnosis and helping you manage HS over time.

-A dermatologist may use a physical exam, your medical history, or tests like imaging or a skin biopsy (removing a bit of tissue to be examined more closely) to confirm HS.
-Once you have a confirmed diagnosis, a dermatologist can recommend treatments to manage flare-ups (periods of worsening symptoms).
-They may suggest treatments that are topical (applied to the skin), oral (taken by mouth), or injected into a vein.
+A dermatologist may use a physical exam, study your medical history, or occasionally order tests like imaging or a skin biopsy (removing a bit of tissue to be examined more closely) to diagnose HS.
+Once you have a diagnosis, a dermatologist can recommend treatments to manage flare-ups (periods of worsening symptoms).
+They may suggest treatments that are topical (applied to the skin), oral (taken by mouth), or injected.
 They may also recommend procedures such as laser therapy or minor surgery.

 Be sure to work closely with your dermatologist to create a treatment plan.
 Ask questions about what treatments might work best, how to prevent flare-ups, and how to care for your skin between flares.